-The Statement of Net Position and the Statement of Activities

-The analysis of the District's overall financial condition and operations begins on page 8.
-Its primary purpose is to show whether the District is better off or worse off as a result of the year's activities.
+The Statement of Net Position and the Statement of Activities primary purpose is to show whether the District is better off or worse off as a result of the year's activities.
 The Statement of Net Position includes all the District's assets and liabilities at the end of the year while the Statement of Activities includes all the revenues and expenses generated by the District's operations during the year.
 These apply the accrual basis of accounting and measure the inflows and outflows of economic resources.